Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background

 In PTA data analyses, the Gaussian assumption is achieved by marginalizing the Fourier coefficients in a hierarchical likelihood over a Gaussian prior with variance $S(f)\Delta f$ \citep{van2015low}.
 The PSD $S(f)$ is modeled as a frequency-dependent spectrum, e.g., a power-law conditioned on hyperparameters to be estimated by MCMC.
 To deal with non-Gaussianity, future analyses should model the GWB as a combination of a Gaussian GWB and individual continuous-wave sources \citep{becsy2020joint, becsy2022exploring}, with further development possible to model non-Gaussianities in regimes with a low number of unresolvable binaries \citep{cornish2015gravitational}.

+In addition, PTA detection relies on Hellings--Downs correlations between pulsars.
+We observed that the angular separation between pulsars affects the sensitivity to non-Gaussianity in cross-pulsar moments, with more-separated pulsars generally showing less sensitivity.
+Thus a detection of non-Gaussianity would rely more heavily on pulsars nearby one another on the sky.
+Additional work is necessary to translate our results into statements about the impact on detectability; for related work on pulsar variance, see Sec.~VI of \cite{allen_valtolina_24}, and \cite{Kuntz:2026usl} for discussion of a generalized Hellings--Downs four-pulsar correlator and consequences for detectability.

+Moving forward, analyses aimed at detecting non-Gaussian features imprinted in the GWB by the discrete nature of SMBHBs (see Ref.~\cite{falxa2025modeling} and \citep{raidal2026heavy} for examples of a search strategy) could provide a path to identifying the origin of the GWB.
+Indeed, in this work, we provide a clear target for the level of non-Gaussianity expected for an SMBHB-sourced GWB.
+Detecting these features would be a strong indication of an astrophysical origin of the GWB.
+On the other hand, a lack of detection could point to a primordial origin.

 Additional complexities are introduced with more astrophysical models, where the amplitudes depend on physical parameters such as chirp mass and luminosity distance, and which may account for the inclination, polarization angle, or eccentricity of the source.